 As a B2B company, if you are OK with rolling out some of the features without the guarantee of consistency of experience for all users within a single account, then use a user traffic type.
 This also opens up a world of experimentation for you as you can measure SUM, COUNTs, AVERAGEs, PERCENTAGEs.

-Another option is to roll out a split by user, but use company as a custom attribute to ensure everyone in specific (or all) companies get the same experience.
+Another option is to roll out a feature flag by user, but use company as a custom attribute to ensure everyone in specific (or all) companies get the same experience.
 This allows you to create a consistent experience within each organization, but still evaluate the results on a user by user basis.
 Of course, as noted above, you will not be able to control the distribution if some companies have far more users than others.
 More on that in this article.

 These are tradeoffs that individual teams can make.
 You can roll out some features by accounts and others by users and Split allows you manage the experiences for each.